17. 1000-1600 Gender Dynamics in New Worlds

 - Does she blame women?
 Does she blame men?

-Marie Dentière: A letter addressing women
+Marie Dentière: A Letter Addressing Women

 “Therefore, if God has given grace to some good women, revealing to them by His Holy Scriptures something holy and good, should they hesitate to write, speak, and declare it to one another because of the defamers of truth?
 Ah, it would be too bold to try to stop them, and it would be too foolish for us to hide the talent that God has given us, God who will give us the grace to persevere to the end.
 Some might be upset because this is said by a woman, believing that this is not appropriate for her, since women are made for pleasure.
 But I pray you to not be offended; you must not think that I do this from hatred or from rancor.
 I do this only to edify my neighbor, seeing him in such great, horrible darkness...
 No man could be able to expose it enough.
 How, therefore, will a woman do it?”